TymEK49/RTI_control/README.md

 connect AV output to RTI 10 pin connect arduino GND and AV ground to RTI 7 pin

+Defaut settings after power up are: NTSC and full brightest

 use serial commands to change video settings: ntsc pal